NickieNetDefense/Customer_Feedback_Analysis_System/README.md

 1. Clone the repository: `git clone https://github.com/ellisperez47/Customer_Feedback_Analysis_System.git`
 2. Install dependencies: `pip install -r requirements.txt`
 3. Configure settings: Edit the `config.ini` file with your API keys.

+Nickie to add * Capture the command line or terminal window showing the execution of key scripts.
+Helps users understand how to run the project.
+Running the main script with input and output parameters.

+Nickie to add * A screenshot of the config.ini file or any other configuration settings.
+Provides a visual guide for users on how to set up their configuration.
+The section of the config file where API keys are entered.

 ## Usage